iamsayan/wp-last-modified-info/readme.txt

 == Changelog ==

+= 1.2.6 =
+Release Date: June 9, 2018

+* Added: Option to enable/disable auto last modified info suport for custom post types.
+* Added: Support to add last modified info in custom fields after post/page update.
+* Tweak: Tools is now merged with plugins settings page.
+* Bug Fix.

+IMPORTANT!

+* Please delete all caches and press CTRL+F5 on website front-end/back-end after updating this plugin if there are some css problem.

 = 1.2.5 =
 Release Date: May 27, 2018

 * Added: Ajax loading at the time of form submission.
 * Bug Fix.

-IMPORTANT!

-* Please delete all caches and press CTRL+F5 on website front-end after updating this plugin if there are some css problem.

 = 1.2.4 =
 Release Date: May 25, 2018